Claudio-code/learning-docker/README.md

 **VOLUME**: Command used in Dockerfile to define volume mount point, allowed data share between host and container.

 **WORKDIR**: Command used in Dockerfile do define work directory in container, where command will be executed.

+---

+## Timeline: build docker image

+1. **Create Dockerfile**: First pass in build docker image is create Dockerfile.
+It file contain necessary instructions to build image, with base choice, dependency installation and environment configuration.

+2. **Build image**: After create Dockerfile is necessary execute command `docker build` to start build image process.
+At that time docker will read Dockerfile and compile image according to specify in file.

+3. **Tag image**: After finish build is possible add tags in image to facility identification and versioning.
+Example can add tag indicating application version or destiny environment.